cardenasj97/booking-system/README.md

 Cons:

-- It's not perfect, so I had to do some manual adjustments, and run a manual QA of the application with each change.
+- It's not perfect, so I had to do some manual adjustments, and run a manual QA of the application with each change applied.